dfaidley23/Password-Generator/README.md

 - [Tests](#tests)

 ## Usage
-Below you will see a screenshot of my Portfolio.
+Below you will see a screenshot of my Secure Password Generator.
 Later in the list will be a description of how you can contribute to this site and test its functionality.
     ![Password Generator](screenshot.png)

 ## Credits